TheAcharya/csv2notion-neo/tests/README.md

 - Documentation: Each test method is clearly documented and searchable

 For more information about CSV2Notion Neo testing, see the main project documentation and AGENT.MD file.

+Note: This test suite is compatible with notion-client 2.7.0 and Notion API version 2025-09-03.